mithrandie/csvq/docs/_posts/2006-01-02-control-flow.md

 _statements_
 : [Statements]({{ '/reference/statement.html' | relative_url }})

-A If statement executes the first _statements_ that _condition_ is TRUE.
+IF statement executes the first _statements_ that _condition_ is TRUE.
 If no condition is TRUE, the _statements_ of the ELSE expression are executed.

 ## CASE